 The Simplified Digital Me: How To Set The Stage for a Happy New Year

-For that we probably need to define first what happiness is?
-According to happiness researcher Sonja Lyubomirsky happiness includes positive emotions and a feeling of living a life that is worthwhile and good.
-Combining Epicurus's idea of happiness as an hedonic experience of pleasure and Aristotle’s understanding of happiness as the experience of meaning through doing good for others, I understand happiness as living a fulfilled life, full of meaning and purpose, sprinkled with joy.
+For that, we probably need to define first what happiness is?
+According to happiness researcher, Sonja Lyubomirsky, happiness includes positive emotions and a feeling of living a life that is worthwhile and good.
+Combining Epicurus's idea of happiness as a hedonic experience of pleasure and Aristotle’s understanding of happiness as the experience of meaning through doing good for others, I understand happiness as living a fulfilled life, full of meaning and purpose, sprinkled with joy.

-In that hungry moment at the grocery line I feel like I very much need that extra package of potato chips and cookies (but really I just need a nutritious meal, see my previous post) and when I see that new activity-tracking device on amazon I totally feel like I need that on my wrist too.
+In that hungry moment at the grocery line, I feel like I very much need that extra package of potato chips and cookies (but really I just need a nutritious meal) and when I see that new activity-tracking device on Amazon I totally feel like I need that on my wrist too.
 Or do I just want it?

 How do we know what we really need compared to what we want?

 Advertisers are experts in creating needs and the evolution of technology in many ways follows this same principle.
 So the question is: How can we reconnect with what we really need versus what we want because advertisers made us believe that is what we need?

 I think reconnecting with our intuition would be a good start.
 To do that, simplifying our life is a good strategy.
 Once we are able to focus on fewer things, we notice more what the clutter is we don’t need, and what the stuff is that does serve our needs well.
 And when we are uncluttered we can hear our inner voice much more loudly and we are able to focus on one thing at a time completely and deeply, work and finish projects efficiently and thus, create more output in less amount of time.